nnecklace/acskl/documents/architecture.md

 ### UI

 All ui logic has been added into one method which makes it extermely hard to deal with.
 A possible fix would be to _clear the decks_ and rewrite the client as an electron app instead and use a proper ui library.
 The choice of javafx made the UI much harder to implement.

+### Security

+All communication is handled in plain text and anybody can listen in on the conversations.
+No encryption is used on the messages and no encrytpion on the communication either.